Blippi

 Blippi is an American educational YouTube channel aimed at toddlers and young children.
 The show features a cheerful, energetic character named Blippi, who takes viewers on adventures to places like factories, play parks, and zoos.
-As he tours these locations, Blippi relays his experiences directly to his audience, posing questions and explaining unfamiliar concepts.
+As he tours these locations, Blippi shares his experiences directly with his audience, asking questions and explaining unfamiliar concepts.
 Blippi was acquired by Moonbug Entertainment in 2020, and became a subsidiary of Candle Media on November 1, 2021.